author

 by William Minto

 Born in Aberdeenshire in 1845, William Minto was a Scottish academic, critic, editor, journalist, and novelist.
-He studied at the University of Aberdeen and later spent a year at Merton College, Oxford, building the broad literary training that fed both his teaching and his writing.
+Available biographical sources agree that he studied at the University of Aberdeen and also spent a year at Merton College, Oxford.